 14 “May I never boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.”

-(Notice in what Paul is not boasting/bragging/taking confidence in: his own abilities, accomplishments or awards!)
+(Notice that Paul is not boasting/bragging/taking confidence in his own abilities, accomplishments or awards!)

 15 “Neither circumcision nor uncircumcision means anything; what counts is the new creation.”